| Appendix 5: Articles

 number not later than the year 2015.
 This will be the

 national cause concerning the people of al member nations.
+Eight hundred million people, especially from developing

 countries are still in need of the basic food items that will